 Hi, I’m Joel aan ‘t Goor, and I’d like to share a bit of my story with you.

-A deep void within overcame me in Lisbon, where I was living for six months in connection with my Business Administration studies.
-At the time, at 22 years old, I decided to run away from it.
+A deep void within overcame me in Lisbon, where I was living abroad for six months, in connection with my Business Administration studies.
+At the time, I was 22 years old and I decided to run away from it.

 And what is humanity doing here on this tiny planet, in this universe with all its trillions of stars?
 What I became convinced of was that it didn’t matter, and that all the beauty and all the suffering in the world were but fleeting.
 This gave me that feeling of “emptiness” and deep meaninglessness.
 My “solution” to this was, in my opinion, ingenious: I kept a busy schedule to steer clear of that empty feeling.
 Full of ambition, I wanted to make things as fun as possible for myself and those around me.
 So that’s what I decided to do.
 Work hard, play hard, and show the world what I was all about.